fabri1983/eternity2_solver/README.md

 	```sh
 	SET PATH=%PATH%;%cd%
 	```
+	Also you can create MX_HOME env variable and add append it to PATH.
 - Building Graal:
 	- create a graal directory (outside the mx directory previously created) and locate into it:
 	```sh